-The architecture can also ground a phrase that it is given by user input.
+The architecture can also ground a phrase provided by user input.
 Due to space constraints, we cannot describe the process at the same level of detail.
 The process is very similar to that of grounding spatial relations reported earlier (Richter et al., 2014).
-The user supplies the phrase by activating memory nodes through manual boosts.
+The difference to the process of describing, explained above, is that the user supplies a phrase, such as "red toward yellow," by activating memory nodes through manual boosts.
 Visual search for objects is then guided, as opposed to bottom-up saliency-driven.
 For instance, to ground the reference object, its red color is represented in the color intention field, bringing up peaks of red objects in the attentional color-space field-analogously with yellow objects for the target.
 Similarly, the template for spatial relations preshapes the relational CoS field and only allows peaks that overlap with the template.
-The grounding is established once a representation in the fields has been established for each element of the supplied phrase.
+The description is established once a representation in the fields has been formed for each element of the supplied phrase.